 Coaching and Positive Psychology

-Being a Psychologist by background who works in Leadership Development, I wondered at some point whether I could do that.
+I am a Psychologist who works in Leadership Development.
 I have studied people, and I have always worked on helping them maximize their potential.

 By leaders, I don’t mean people in senior corporate roles.
 I mean visionary, empathetic, and engaging people who aspire to build a better world.
-This is what good leadership is about (I’m currently writing a post on this), and you can find it anywhere in our society, from school teachers to nurses to ethical CEOs.
+This is what good leadership is about, and you can find it anywhere in our society, from school teachers to nurses to ethical CEOs.

 If only I could use my Psychology background, my working experience, and my interests in mindfulness and well-being to support leaders grow and create better environments for their followers.
 Leadership Coaching seemed to be the way to do it.